 It’s like being able to look a little bit into the application and do some things there.
 Another great feature of Espresso is what’s called idle synchronization – and this helps to address a huge problem in any kind of UI automation – which is that the automation is often trying to do things when the UI is not actually in a resting state.

-So, if you’ve ever encountered element-not-found exceptions, it’s probably because your test code made an assumption about the state of the application and the application hadn’t you know painted that view yet or hadn’t navigated to that webpage yet.
-In other words, the application was doing something when you try to interact with it, and it wasn’t ready.
-And, a human user uses their eyes and their brain to detect when you know an application is doing something, either there’s a spinner or maybe in a browser the little loading progress bar is still going across the top of the page, or maybe they’re looking for a specific element and it’s not there yet so they’re just waiting for it to show up.
+So, if you’ve ever encountered element-not-found exceptions, it’s probably because your test code made an assumption about the state of the application and the application hadn’t painted that view yet or hadn’t navigated to that webpage yet.
+In other words, the application was doing something when you tried to interact with it, and it wasn’t ready.
+And, a human user uses their eyes and their brain to detect when an application is doing something, either there’s a spinner or maybe in a browser the little loading progress bar is still going across the top of the page, or maybe they’re looking for a specific element, and it’s not there yet, so they’re just waiting for it to show up.

 One of the other takeaways for Espresso is that because it is tied in with the application itself, it is isolated to the app under test.
 So, you can’t use Espresso to automate all aspects of the device UI, the home screen and things like that.
 For that you would need to use the existing UIAutomator2 driver, which works by automating the accessibility layer of the device which is kind of a layer that sits above all the applications.
 So it’s not tied to any specific application.
 With Espresso, we also have access to some advanced ways of getting ahold of elements.
 We can even find elements that haven’t shown up on the screen yet, if they’re part of a data set that is bound to, for example, a data grid or a list view of some kind.